saylesss88/nix-book/src/nix/hardening_networking.md

 </details>

 > ⚠️ I am not a security expert, but I have carefully researched and tested the
-> configurations in this chapter personally.Not every setting or method will be
+> configurations in this chapter.Not every setting or method will be appropriate
-> appropriate or necessary for all setups; some may cause compatibility or
+> or necessary for all setups; some may cause compatibility or connectivity
-> connectivity issues depending on your environment and needs.
+> issues depending on your environment and needs.
 >
 > Always carefully research any changes before applying them, especially when
 > they affect critical components like DNS or firewalls.
 Network hardening can